Help us build the LGW's first Early Learning Center in the U.S.

 After School Program

-Serving school-age children from five through eleven years old, our engaging After School Program will provide essential services such as homework help, challenging supplementary classes and stimulating recreational activities.
+Serving school-age children from five through twelve years old, our engaging After School Program will provide essential services such as homework help, challenging supplementary classes and stimulating recreational activities.
 The new facilities are conveniently located near the following public schools: South St., Oliver St. and Hawkins St.

 Community Center for Social Assistance